 5. Every data is double-checked inside the UNLarium: first by the editor, and then by the reviser.
 Permissions may be altered depending on users’ track history.
 Users may be demoted if their evaluated entries achieve 10% or above of errors.

-6. The activity in UNLweb is measured by UNLdots, a unit of time and complexity for estimating the effort normally spent in performing UNLweb-related tasks.
+6. The activity in UNLweb is measured by UNLdots, a unit of time and complexity for estimating the effort normally spent in performing UNLweb-related tasks within assignments.
 The rates for UNLdots are detailed in the following table:

 Table 1 - Rates of the UNLdots

 |ACTIVITY (within assignments)||UNLdot|

 |Add 01 (one) new dictionary entry||01|